QCB-Collaboratory/Python-Hackathon-Fall2017/Materials_Resources/Problem-2/Readme.md

 ### Technical challenges

-* ...
+* Create a model that represents a real biological system.
+* Learn how to implement the Gillespie algorithm
+* Determine parameters for the simulation

 ### Guideline

-1. Start by following this [notebook](GillespieProject.ipynb).
-It reviews the use of random numbers in Python and gives hints on how the Gillespie method works.
+1. Start by downloading this [archive](GillespieProject.tar).
+It contains a Jupyter Notebook that will help you to be familiar with the random numbers in PYthon  and gives hints on how the Gillespie method works.
+Once you have finished this Notebook, you will be ready to begin the Project.

-2.
+2. You can first propose think about your model on a paper sheet that model the Hok/Sok mechanism (you can begin with the case where there is the plasmid).
+List the number of entities you want to simulated, as well as the possible event that might affect these entities.

+3. Using what has been done in the Notebook, implement a function that will simulate your model.

+4. Try to fix your different parameters with the information given in the ressources.

+5. Let's consdier that the plasmid disapear, can you imagine a simulation that will represent this event.

 ### Resources

 * A good start is the [Wikipedia page on the Gillespie Algorithm](https://en.wikipedia.org/wiki/Gillespie_algorithm).

-* Are you trying to download the [notebook](GillespieProject.ipynb) to get started with the coding?
-To download the notebook, go to [this page](https://raw.githubusercontent.com/thmosqueiro/UCLA-Collaboratory_Hackathon/master/Materials_Resources/Problem-2/GillespieProject.ipynb), right click on the page and chose "save this page" (or something similar, depending on your browser).
-Then, save the file as GillespieProject.ipynb in the folder that you want to work on this project.
+* You can also download the Notebook.
+To do so, simply download le zip file (that contains the notebook as well as several figures).

 * Thisted, Thomas, and Kenn Gerdes.
 "Mechanism of post-segregational killing by the hok/sok system of plasmid R1: Sok antisense RNA regulates hok gene expression indirectly through the overlapping mok gene."
 Journal of molecular biology 223.1 (1992): 41-54.